yentheng0110/tp/docs/UserGuide.md

 ```
 If nothing found:
 ```
-No patient found with symptom: Runny Nos
+No patient found with symptom: Runny Nose
 ```

 By Medication: <br> Format: findMedication medication<br>